Published on May 7, 2026

 ‘Our volumes have increased tenfold since Geopost acquired Jadlog in 2016,’ says Bruno Tortorello, CEO of Jadlog.
 ‘We are now making the largest investment in our history to expand our facilities, boost our operational capacity and integrate the latest technologies.’

 This new site will enable Jadlog to achieve high intralogistics standards and enhance the efficiency of its national distribution network, which comprises more than 500 franchises, 17 branches and a Pickup network of 4,000 local partner collection points.
 Covering an area of approximately 20,000 m², the hub comprises 87 loading bays, nearly 2,000 m² of mezzanine office space and 5,000 m² dedicated to support functions.
 The new sorter, a piece of equipment that automates the sorting of goods, can handle parcels weighing up to 35 kg.
-Designed to operate at high speed, it is capable of processing tens of thousands of parcels per hour, significantly improving productivity whilst reducing errors and rework.
+Designed to operate at high speed, it can process tens of thousands of parcels per hour, significantly improving productivity whilst reducing errors and rework.

 Key features include a high level of automation, high precision in parcel scanning and sorting, flexible configuration, and full integration with Jadlog’s management systems.
 “The use of the new conveyors and the automated sorting system will significantly increase the volume of parcels processed per hour, thereby doubling current capacity,” notes Bruno Tortorello.